MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## How to exclude Microsoft Teams from new installations of Microsoft 365 Apps

+If you don't want Teams included when you install Microsoft 365 Apps on devices running Windows, the following options are available:

+### Group Policy

-If you don't want Teams included when you install Microsoft 365 Apps on devices running Windows, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool (ODT).
-As an alternative, you can let Teams be installed, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.
+Use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) to prevent Teams from installing.
+As an alternative, you can let Teams be added, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

+### Office Deployment Tool

-If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you can use the [ExcludeApp element](office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration.xml file, as shown in the following example.
+If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you need to run the ODT in /configure mode on each device before you update to the new version of Microsoft 365 Apps.
+Use this configuration.xml file with the ODT to exclude Teams from being added to your existing installation of Microsoft 365 Apps for enterprise.

 ```xml
 <Configuration>